maaaaarmey/Nogomet-Project/README.md

 The __Nogomet__ application also allows you to directly download the scorers table (defined according to the set of filters) in .csv format using the "download the data" button.

 *The creation of this application is part of a university Big Data project (University of Tours).*

+# Description of all files

+* app.
+R gathers all the code necessary to realize the application (cleaning, ui part and server part)

+* soccerfield is the R code file that allows to draw the soccer field